yo-yo-yo-jbo/macos_key_redefinition/README.md

 One idea that comes to mind is using the same concept of redefining a keychain item to control secrets.
 Usually that would be pointless, as attackers usually want to *steal* secrets rather than controlling new secrets, but it might help for some scenarios.
 One such scenario is how private data is stored in Chromium-based browsers.
+Chromium uses an internal module called `os_crypt` which encrypts sensitive data with the help of the OS:
+- Windows uses [DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API) master password.
+- On macOS, the keychain is used instead.

 Let's see how attackers "normally" steal credentials:
 ```python
 import subprocess